 Access rights – Device Compliance policies

-- Allowed to remove assignments of compliance policies which are already targeted to the users NOT in scope of an Intune Policy Manager.
+- Allowed to remove assignments of compliance policies that are already targeted to the users NOT in the scope of an Intune Policy Manager.
 This should NOT be allowed.
 If it’s deployed/assigned to the users who are in scope then removal of assignment should be allowed.

-- Allowed to add assignments to compliance policies, even if the users Intune policy manager is targeting are out of scope for him/her.
+- Allowed to add assignments to compliance policies, even if the user’s Intune policy manager is targeting are out of scope for him/her.
 This should NOT be allowed.
-Addition of assignment to compliance policy should be allowed only when the targeted users are in scope of an Intune policy manager.
+The addition of assignment to compliance policy should be allowed only when the targeted users are in the scope of an Intune policy manager.
 Intune RBAC roles are still in development.

 - Assigning administrator roles in Azure Active Directory – here

 - Role-based access control (RBAC) for Microsoft Intune – here